vbfox/KitsuneRoslyn/readme.md

 >
 > [Wikipedia](https://en.wikipedia.org/wiki/Kitsune)

-Kitsune Roslyn is a compilation of Diagnostics for the C# language in Visual Studio 2015 made using [Roslyn](https://roslyn.codeplex.com/).
+Kitsune Roslyn is a compilation of Diagnostics for the C♯ language in Visual Studio 2015 made using [Roslyn](https://roslyn.codeplex.com/).
+The extension is [on the Gallery](https://visualstudiogallery.msdn.microsoft.com/59375d68-e57e-4deb-831d-eb49cf083c51) and can be installed directly in Visual Studio from the `Tools | Extensions and Updates…` menu.

 Visual Studio 2015 support two different ways to allow code fixes in the light bulb: